 8.4 Bluetooth Connectivity Issues

-If you’re experiencing problems with Bluetooth connections:
+If you have problems with Bluetooth connection:

 8.5 Data Usage Issues